volterraedge/terraform-provider-volterra/docs/resources/volterra_gcp_vpc_site.md

     gcp_zone_names = ["us-west1-a, us-west1-b, us-west1-c"]

     local_network {
-      // One of the arguments from this list "existing_network new_network_autogenerate new_network" must be set
+      // One of the arguments from this list "new_network_autogenerate new_network existing_network" must be set

       new_network_autogenerate {
         autogenerate = true